Grilled Steak Fajitas

 - 1 medium avocado, peeled and sliced, optional

 - Sour cream, optional

-- In a large resealable plastic bag, add beef.
-In another large resealable plastic bad, add the onion and green pepper.
+- In a shallow dish, add beef.
+In another shallow dish, add the onion and green pepper.

 - Drain meat and vegetables, discarding marinade.
-Grill steak, covered, over medium-hot heat for 10 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill steak, covered, over medium-hot heat for 10 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).

-- Meanwhile, cut two pieces of heavy-duty foil into 18-in. x 12-in. rectangles.
+- Meanwhile, cut two pieces of heavy-duty foil into 18x12-in. rectangles.
 Wrap tortillas in one piece and vegetables in the other; seal foil tightly.
 Grill, covered, over indirect heat for 5-7 minutes, turning occasionally.

 - Cut steak into 1/8-in. slices across the grain; place on tortillas.
 Top with vegetables and roll up.
 Serve with avocado and sour cream if desired.